 Adding Python libraries to a Cloud Datalab instance

 Cloud Datalab includes a set of libraries.
 The included libraries are intended to support common data analysis, transformation, and visualization scenarios.
-You can add additional Python libraries using one of the following mechanisms:
+You can add additional Python libraries using one of the following three mechanisms:

 Option 1: Add a code cell in a notebook to pip install the library, and then run the code cell after substituting

 !pip install lib-nameThis is the easiest way to customize for individual needs and involves minimum maintenance as the underlying Cloud Datalab image is updated because rerunning the code cell is trivial.